 We traveled to Ixtapa/Zihuatanejo, Mexico in March for a beautiful Spring wedding.
 It was supposed to be a 5-day trip but we stayed an extra 2 days since we were having such a good time.
 If you’re looking for what to do in Ixtapa and Zihuatanejo, Mexico, you don’t want to skip this post.

 I loved it all from the local culture, wonderful accommodations and delicious food.
 This blog post contains our 7-day itinerary to help you plan your trip.

-Despite having gone south of the US border many times, Mexico was a destination I had never been to so I was very excited to explore a new area with my boyfriend and his family.
-In the weeks leading up to my trip I was often asked if I was scared to travel to Mexico – of course you hear stories of the crime and violence and how it isn’t safe for young American’s to be there – but I was determined to show up with an unbiased opinion and see what this place had to offer.
+I had never been to Mexico before this trip.
+I was very excited to explore a new area with my boyfriend and his family.
+Of course I worried a little bit about the safety level in this lesser known area.
+However, I was determined to show up with an unbiased opinion and see what this place had to offer.

 Our trip started in Ixtapa at a beautiful hotel called Las Brisas where all the wedding guests spent the first 3 nights here.
 The property was large enough to make us feel like we had our own space but still occasionally run into each other.
 We spent these days relaxing by the pool, boogie-boarding in the ocean and filling up on all the guacamole & margarita’s our hearts desired.